TechnologyEnhancedLearning/moodle-tool_mulib/README.md

 - Only the latest Moodle™ 4.5.x releases to be supported in 2025.
 - Supported databases: PostgreSQL and MariaDB (MySQL Server is not recommended).
 - 64-bit PHP is required.
+- PHP for Windows is not supported, use WSL 2 or Docker if necessary.